 I didn’t think I’d enjoy botanical gardens -I mean, who wants to walk around looking at a bunch of plants?
 My friends convinced me to go to one, and I was hooked.

 If you don’t want to figure out what to do on your own, why not book a walking tour through your city?
-I’ve gone on walking tours in numerous cities that I visited, but you can get just as much fun out of one, right in your own backyard.
+I’ve gone on walking tours in numerous cities that I visited, but you can get just as much fun out of one in your own backyard.

-Perhaps the tour guide knows hidden gems about your city that you and your friends didn’t know about.
-Or they might have an interesting story about a local hotspot that isn’t widely known.
+Perhaps the tour guide knows hidden gems about your city that you and your friends didn’t.
+Or they might have a unique story about a local hotspot that isn’t widely known.
 Either way, taking a walking tour of your own backyard is a fun way to spend the day with your best friends.

 If you loved the walking tour idea, you might want to take it a step further and book a food tour.
 Not only will you get to walk around your city, but you will also check out some small, local restaurants that you probably didn’t even know existed.